zwave-js/node-zwave-js/packages/config/api.md

     readonly writeOnly?: true;
 }

-// Warning: (ae-missing-release-tag) "CONFIG_LABEL" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CONFIG_LABEL" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const CONFIG_LABEL = "CONFIG";

-// Warning: (ae-missing-release-tag) "CONFIG_LOGLEVEL" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CONFIG_LOGLEVEL" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const CONFIG_LOGLEVEL = "debug";

-// Warning: (ae-missing-release-tag) "ConfigLogContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ConfigLogContext" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ConfigLogContext = LogContext<"config">;

-// Warning: (ae-missing-release-tag) "ConfigManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ConfigManager" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class ConfigManager {